Iberville (Manitoba provincial electoral district)

-Iberville is a former provincial electoral division in Manitoba, Canada.
+Iberville is a former provincial electoral district in Manitoba, Canada.
 It was created by redistribution in 1914, and was eliminated by the 1955 redistribution before the 1958 provincial election.

 Iberville was located to the west of Winnipeg, the capital city of Manitoba.
 When it was eliminated in 1958, some of its territory was transferred to the new constituency of Rockwood—Iberville, some to the new district of Fort Garry, and some to newly-drawn Assiniboia.